If your ex-partner has left your home

 If your ex-partner comes back while you're not there, they'll be forced to move out if the court gives you the order.

-Applying for an occupation order
+Applying for an occupation order or non-molestation order

-Applying through Citizens Advice
+Applying online through Citizens Advice

 You can apply using a free tool called CourtNav that’s run by RCJ Citizens Advice - a Citizens Advice office which specialises in legal services.